The 20 Best Facial Paralysis Doctors in France

 Lille, FR

-Pierre Guerreschi practices in Lille, France.
+Pierre Guerreschi practices practicing medicine in Lille, France.
 Mr. Guerreschi is rated as a Distinguished expert by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Facial Paralysis, Basal Cell Skin Cancer, Craniosynostosis, Craniectomy, and Osteotomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Basal Cell Skin Cancer, Craniosynostosis, Craniectomy, and Osteotomy.

 Learn about our expert tiers